 installSA: true

-You have to change the values of the passwords in jwtSecret
+You have to change the values of the passwords in jwtSecret and redisPassword!

-should be set while installation and kept on the server only.
+this shared secret.
+The jwtSecret should be set during installation and kept on the server only.
 We highly

-will get their own namespaces to collect the backend and the databases, as well as services
+and Send messages backend will get their own namespaces to collect the backend and the databases, as well as services

 and ingresses all together in the domain of the service: